TrackMyVendor › Resources › How to Track Subcontractor Compliance

 Step 2: Collect COIs, Licenses, and W-9s at Onboarding

-Onboarding is the natural gate for document collection.
-No documents, no work.
-The problem is that the collection process itself is a source of delay — and delay means pressure to let subs start before paperwork is complete.
+Onboarding is the natural gate for document collection — no documents, no site access.
+The problem is that the collection process itself causes the delay, and delay creates pressure to let subs start before paperwork is done.

 The manual approach

-Email the sub requesting their COI, state license number, and W-9.
+Email the sub.
 Wait.
 Follow up.
-Wait again.
-Receive the COI as a PDF attachment, save it to the right folder, manually extract the expiration date, enter it in the spreadsheet.
+Receive the COI, save it to the right folder, manually extract the expiration date, enter it in the spreadsheet.
 Repeat for the W-9 and license.
-On average, 40% of onboarding delays in construction operations come from document collection — not from contract review or scope questions, but from chasing paperwork.
+Document collection is where onboarding stalls — not contract review, not scope — just chasing paperwork.

 With TrackMyVendor

-Send the sub a magic link.
-They click it, upload their COI PDF, their license documentation, and their W-9 — without creating an account, without needing to navigate a portal, without a back-and-forth over file formats.
-TrackMyVendor uses AI-powered COI parsing to extract the data from the COI automatically: carrier, policy number, coverage types, limits, and expiration dates.
-The W-9 is stored against their profile.
-The license number is queued for state database verification.
-You see a structured compliance record, not a pile of PDFs to sort through.
+Send the sub a magic link via the vendor self-service portal.
+They click it, upload their COI PDF, license, and W-9 — no account, no portal login, no back-and-forth over file formats.
+AI COI parsing extracts carrier, policy number, coverage types, limits, and expiration dates automatically.
+You get a structured compliance record, not a pile of PDFs to sort through — which is the core of any COI tracking software.

-This is the step most GCs skip entirely — and the one most likely to cause a serious problem.
-Collecting a copy of a sub's license is not the same as verifying the license is currently active.
-A license can be expired, suspended, or revoked while the paper copy sitting in your files still looks perfectly valid.
+This is the step most GCs skip — and the one most likely to cause a serious problem.
+Collecting a copy of a license is not the same as verifying it is currently active.
+A license can be expired, suspended, or revoked while the paper copy in your files still looks valid.

 How to verify manually

-State databases are publicly accessible and free to search — or use our contractor license lookup tool to verify any TX, FL, or CA license instantly:
+State databases are publicly accessible — or use our contractor license lookup to verify any TX, FL, or CA license instantly:

-- Texas: TDLR.texas.gov — search by license number or name for HVAC, electrical, plumbing, and 30+ other trades regulated by the Texas Department of Licensing and Regulation.
+- Texas: TDLR.texas.gov — HVAC, electrical, plumbing, and 30+ trades regulated by the Texas Department of Licensing and Regulation.

-- Florida: DBPR.my.florida.gov — search by license number or business name through the Florida Department of Business and Professional Regulation.
+- Florida: DBPR.my.florida.gov — Florida Department of Business and Professional Regulation.

-- California: CSLB.ca.gov — verify contractor licenses through the California Contractors State License Board.
+- California: CSLB.ca.gov — California Contractors State License Board.

-For each license, verify: the license is in Active status (not Suspended, Expired, or Revoked), the license holder name matches your contract, and the license type covers the work being performed.
-Write down the verification date and result — if a question arises later, your documented verification is evidence of due diligence.
+For each license, verify: Active status, the license holder name matches your contract, and the license type covers the work being performed.
+Document the verification date — your record of due diligence matters if a claim arises later.

 With TrackMyVendor

-TrackMyVendor checks TX, FL, and CA license databases automatically — daily.
+TrackMyVendor checks TX, FL, CA, WA, and OR license databases automatically — every day.
 When a license status changes (suspension, expiration, revocation, reinstatement), you get an immediate alert.
-You don't need to remember to check.
-You don't need to log into three different state portals.
-The system watches continuously and tells you when something changes.
+No manual lookups.
+No logging into five different state portals.
+The system watches and tells you when something changes.
+See the full license verification software overview →

-TrackMyVendor connects to TX, FL, and CA state databases and alerts you the moment a license changes.
+TrackMyVendor does it automatically for every sub on your roster — daily, across all five states — and alerts you the moment a status changes.
 Free for your first 25 subs.

 Start free →Step 4: Set Expiration Monitoring With 90/60/30/7-Day Alerts

 Document collection and initial verification solve the onboarding problem.
-They don't solve the ongoing problem.
-A COI collected at onboarding has an expiration date.
-A state license has a renewal date.
+They don't solve the ongoing one.
+A COI collected at onboarding expires in twelve months.
+A license has a renewal date.
 A W-9 may need to be re-collected if the sub's entity changes.
 None of this happens automatically without a system that tracks it.

 The manual approach